 For children aged about 2 years or younger, the above pediatric dosage should be reduced by a factor that depends heavily upon age, as shown in the following graph, age plotted on a logarithmic scale in months.

-*The initial dose of 80 mg and subsequent doses should be administered at these intervals.
-See following paragraph for dosage escalations.
+The initial dose of 80 mg and subsequent doses should be administered at the intervals listed in Table 1 or Table 2.